Galaxy (computational biology): Use areas

 Galaxy was originally written for biological data analysis, particularly genomics.
-The set of available tools has been greatly expanded over the years and Galaxy is now also used for gene expression, genome assembly, proteomics, epigenomics, transcriptomics and host of other disciplines in the life sciences.
-The platform itself is actually domain agnostic and can be applied, in theory, to any scientific domain, such as cheminformatics.
-For example, Galaxy servers exist for image analysis, computational chemistry and drug design, cosmology, climate modeling, social science, and linguistics.
+Tools on the platform are used for gene expression, genome assembly, epigenomics, transcriptomics, and host of other disciplines, in the life sciences.
+The wide set of available tools has been greatly expanded over the years because the platform is domain agnostic and can be applied to any scientific domain as a general bioinformatics workflow management system.
+For example, Galaxy servers and tools exist for image analysis, machine learning and AI, computational chemistry and drug design, spaceflight and astronomy, cheminformatics, proteomics, social science, and linguistics.